AstraZeneca/ToPModel/README.md

 **Instructions to run code**

 1. Open ToPModel.sas in SAS V9.4 or higher.
-2. Set macro variables on lines 1-2 as described in ToPMOdel.sas.
+2. Set macro variables on lines 1-2 as described in ToPModel.sas.
 3. Run code.

 **Variables in simdata.csv:**